-For fiscal year 2018-2019 Emergency Management is proposing increasing current staffing by two.
-The first of these new positions is an Intelligence Liaison Officer.
+For fiscal year 2018-2019 Emergency Management is proposing increasing current staffing, to include an Intelligence Liaison Officer.
 This position would perform a full range of pre- and post-incident emergency management, homeland security and liaison functions.
 These functions would serve to bridge organizations such as the Salt Lake Intelligence Center (SLIC), Unified Police Intelligence Center (UPIC), the Statewide Intelligence Analysis Center (SIAC), and the Joint Terrorism Task Force (JTTF).
 The emphasis would be on bringing together the efforts of all of these intelligence organizations at a local level and providing a multi-discipline, multi-jurisdiction interface for receiving and distributing intelligence pertinent to public safety.
 This position would also serve as an interface for collecting and passing along information from multi-discipline sources to the organizations above for further evaluation and analysis.